qemu/qemu/docs/devel/qapi-code-gen.rst

 generally speaking, type definitions should always use CamelCase for user-defined type names, while built-in types are lowercase.

-Type names ending with ``Kind`` or ``List`` are reserved for the generator, which uses them for implicit union enums and array types, respectively.
+Type names ending with ``List`` are reserved for the generator, which uses them for array types.

 Command names, member names within a type, and feature names should be all lower case with words separated by a hyphen.
 However, some